On a Frank-Wolfe Approach for Abs-smooth Functions: Summary and outlook

 \section{Summary and outlook}

-Even nowadays the solution of nonsmooth constrained optimization problems forms a challenge and correspondingly there is no off-the-self algorithm available.
+Even nowadays the solution of nonsmooth constrained optimization problems forms a challenge and correspondingly there is no off-the-shelf algorithm available.
 For a compact convex feasible set, we have shown that Algorithm~\ref{alg:asfw}, which appears to be the first connection between the fields of abs-smooth optimization and conditional gradient algorithms, can exhibit the same per-iteration rate of convergence as the Frank-Wolfe algorithm for smooth nonconvex objectives.

-We have shown that, in generalizing from the smooth setting to the abs-smooth setting, the Frank-Wolfe gap becomes nonlinear and nonsmooth, and computing this gap necessitates the solution of a piecewise linear minimization problem (as opposed linear minimization).
+We have shown that, in generalizing from the smooth setting to the abs-smooth setting, the Frank-Wolfe gap becomes nonlinear and nonsmooth, and computing this gap necessitates the solution of a piecewise linear minimization problem as opposed to linear minimization in the smooth case.
 Our methodology stands in contrast to recent approaches which identify subclasses of nonsmooth functions for which, when one performs linear minimization against a subgradient, the Frank-Wolfe algorithm converges \cite{AN22,GH16,O23}.
 The approaches in \cite{AN22,GH16} only consider convex objectives, and \cite{O23} considers a class of functions which does not even contain the convex piecewise linear counterexample by Nesterov \cite[Example~1]{Ne18}.
 Instead of finding a smaller class of functions for which subgradient-approaches work, we have generalized the Frank-Wolfe algorithm itself and shown that it will still converge on a broader class of functions.

 The proposed algorithm can be implemented easily based on an AD tool that provides the required abs-linearization and an LP solver.
-The numerical illustrations in Sections~\ref{subsec:tests} and \ref{sec:lasso} exhibit that the theory developed in this work is consistent with the rates observed in-practice.
+The numerical illustrations in Sections~\ref{subsec:tests} and \ref{sec:lasso} exhibit that the theory developed in this work is consistent with the rates observed in practice.
 Furthermore, we observed experimentally that improved rates are possible with the step size strategy $\alpha_t=2/(t+2)$.
-The experiments in Section~\ref{subsec:RN} demonstrate that our subproblem solver Algorithm~\ref{alg:aasm} scales far better than the previous algorithms for nonconvex nonsmooth optimization -- capable of completing experiments at twice the dimension of the previous best contender.